oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

   ![Output of validate static connect identifier and validate network configuration](images/validate-static-network.png)

 1. The command `validate database` shows the database readiness for switchover and failover.
-With the `verbose` keyword, it gives additional detail regarding the different checks performed during the validation.
+The `verbose` keyword gives additional detail regarding the different checks performed during the validation.

-  The output will be different from primary and standby database.
+  The output will be different between the primary and standby databases.

   Replace the db_unique_name as usual: